 "That's where Frank and I differ.
 We're both aware of the seriousness of the situation, but I don't accept that it's necessarily too late.
 While there's a glimmer of hope, it's worth working to solve the problem.
 We have the scientific knowledge to do it but we don't have the political will."

 We don't have the political will.
 And that, ladies and gentlemen, is where the rubber hits the road.
-I don't see even a glimmer of hope because "political will" is a direct reflection of Human Nature.
+I don't see a glimmer of hope because politics only leads to more confusion.
+Politics is humans being human.
 Lions hunt, fish swim and monkeys cavort through the trees.
 What humans do is very much more complex, but at the most fundamental level their behavior is fixed like that of all the other animals.

 Well, I see I have successfully avoided the human extinction question!
 So here's a final thought: humans may not be wise, but they are technologically and socially clever.
 Cleverness is often conflated with wisdom, but they are quite obviously not the same thing.
 Humans are also astonishingly resilient.